-Not willing to spend on a blog platform now that you’re just starting out?
-There are free platforms around from wordpress.com, blogger.com, which also allows you to monetize.
-Or if you wish to make a small initial investment, you just need to register a relevant blog domain name (around $10-12 per year) and web hosting (from $3 per month) — there are plenty of cheap web hosting providers for a recently joined full-time blogger.
+Not willing to spend on a blog platform now that you’re just starting?
+There are free platforms around wordpress.com, blogger.com, which also allows you to monetize.
+Or if you wish to make a small initial investment, you need to register a proper blog domain name (around $10-12 per year) and web hosting (from $3 per month) — there are plenty of cheap web hosting providers for a recently joined full-time blogger.

-Many web hosting packages are based on bandwidth or disk space, and as startup blogger, traffic is minimal so it should be within the limits of the lowest on offer.
+Many web hosting packages are based on bandwidth or disk space, and as startup bloggers, traffic is minimal, so it should be within the limits of the lowest on offer.

 - Top dishes to cook during fiestas